dgcamacho/so2021/presentation/_includes/classes.md

 - The initializer list specifies how member variables are initialized before the body of the constructor is executed
 - Members should be initialized in the order of their definition
-- Members are initialized to their default value if not specified in the list
+- Members are initialized to their default value/by their default constructor if not specified in the list
 - `const` member variables can only be initialized in the initializer list

 Example